 Early Retirement “Tax” for choosing private K-12 education for Johnny and Sally? $322,971.
 Of course, I’m sure you’ll spill your beans to pay their bills at Princeton and Cornell too.
 Cuz, you know, you really can buy ambition, work ethic, and curiosity according to the marketing.
 Sigh…

 Total Early Retirement “Tax” of the Big Three: $1,397,470

-There’s clearly another path, should you choose to follow it…
+Not able to retire?
+There’s another path, should you choose…

 Pretty nuts, huh?
 That $1.4 million doesn’t consider your shopping habits, dining out habits, and extravagant vacations.
 Throw in those lifestyle inflators and you’re probably sinking $2 million easy that could instead be used to power an early retirement.
 Remember the value of early retirement for the individual, the spouse, and the parent: Time is infinitely more powerful than money.

 Be the supplement to your kids’ public school education.
 What your kids learn from YOU is more important than their grade school curriculum.
 Be the support to your spouse, if he or she continues to work beyond your early retirement.
 Be a better, less stressed version of yourself, knowing you’ve achieved what very few have, since the Industrial Revolution.